 As Publishing Director at Macmillan Children’s Books UK (until 2007) Sarah was part of the team that published market-leading authors such as Judy Blume, Philip Pullman, Sharon Creech, Gary Paulsen and Julia Donaldson, and for many years she edited authors as varied as Meg Cabot and Geri Halliwell of the Spice Girls.

-Sarah has been an editor most of her life and has considerable experience in contract negotiation, marketing and rights.
-Excellent publishing contacts in both the USA and Britain, and many years spent living in both countries, have given her an unusually transatlantic view of the children’s books industry, from both sides of the desk.
-A member of AAR, Sarah has crossed America and Europe talking about children’s books and writing craft.
+Sarah has been an editor most of her life but also has considerable experience in management, contract negotiation, marketing and rights.
+Many years spent living in both the US and UK have given her an unusually transatlantic view of the children’s books industry, from both sides of the desk.
+A member of AALA, Sarah has crossed America and Europe talking about children’s books and writing craft, and she loves to inspire and encourage new authors and share all she has learned about the industry.
 She says, ‘Everything you need to know about Greenhouse is in its name.’

 Creating Greenhouse has been one of the highlights of Sarah’s life and she has fond memories of arriving in the USA with a couple of suitcases, salvaging a desk in the back of a truck, and setting up the agency from scratch in a spare bedroom.
 The journey of the Greenhouse has been beyond her wildest dreams and taken her thousands of miles.
 Since 2008, Greenhouse has helped many authors to achieve their life-long wish to be published, with a large number going on to receive starred reviews and awards – culminating in Tae Keller’s Newbery Medal win in 2021.
 From the smallest deals to the biggest, Sarah never loses sight of what each small step, each success, means to a writer, and the labor of love that goes into every manuscript from the writing of the first word right through to the teamwork that gets a book on to the shelf.